-When selecting peaches for the grill, you want them to be just this side of ripe.
-And by “just this side of,” we mean on the peachy keen side of ripeness, otherwise construed as almost ripe.
-To ascertain this elusive state of peachiness, gently grasp the peach.
-It should succumb ever so slightly to the pressure exerted on it—not so much that it remains indented or oozes peach essence when you fondle it, but just enough so that it’s not too hard to slice.
-It may take a little practice (and a day or two of patience as the peaches sit on the counter).
+When shopping for peaches that you intend to grill, you want to seek out ones that are just shy of ripe.
+And by that we mean almost-but-not-quite perfectly ripe.
+To ascertain this state of peachiness, gently cup the peach in your hand.
+It should succumb ever so slightly when you softly fondle it but it shouldn’t remain indented or ooze peach essence.
+And you definitely don’t want it to be too hard to slice.
+It may take a little practice and, if you choose peaches that are a touch too hard, a day or two of patience as the peaches sit on the counter.
+But we have every confidence you’ll get the hang of it.
 If your stone fruits turn out to be woefully underripe and simply can’t be coaxed to softness, try this recipe for rock-hard peaches.
-Conversely, if your peaches are far too ripe to be sliced, just stand at the kitchen sink and slurp.
+Conversely, if your peaches are far too ripe to be sliced, simply stand at the kitchen sink and slurp.

 Special Equipment: Skewers